 - Finally, click on Save Settings

-The other option for making your iPhone ring for a longer time is to contact your service provider.
+The other option for making your iPhone ring for a long time is to contact your service provider.
 However, this approach has a major downside in the name of many unanswered calls.

 Were the two options discussed above helpful?
 Comment below.